Matnor McAfee

 Matnor McAfee (Note: His name was spelled Mat Noor McAfee, according to the 1962 Brunei state-run newspaper Pelita Brunei.) (born Patrick G. McAfee; 30 September 1922 – 15 February 1973) was a Labuan-born administrative officer and civil servant in the Government of Brunei who formerly took office as the acting State Secretary from 1972 to 1973 and was a member of the Council of Ministers.
 He had a distinguished career in government of Brunei, having served in various departments across Brunei before and after World War II.

 Early life and education

-Patrick G. McAfee, later known as Matnor McAfee, was born in Labuan on 30 September 1922.
-He was the son of George McAfee, who served as chief police officer in Labuan from 1917 to 1920 and in Brunei from 1921 to 1928.
-(Note: The Brunei Police Force was founded under George McAfee, who also served as Chief Police Officer for Labuan before local Malay officers gradually replaced the seconded personnel from Labuan.)
+Patrick G. McAfee, later known as Matnor McAfee, was born in Labuan (now part of Malaysia) on 30 September 1922.
+He was the son of a colonial policeman of Ulster Scots descent, George McAfee and his native Bruneian wife, Tiah Nayan (died 1965), who served as chief police officer in Labuan from 1917 to 1920 and in Brunei from 1921 to 1928.
+(Note: The Brunei Police Force was founded under McAfee, who also served as Chief Police Officer for Labuan before local Malay officers gradually replaced the seconded personnel from Labuan.)
 He received his education at an English school in Labuan.